Gradient-DS/GovGPT/GOVGPT.md

 ---

 That’s all – choose the mode that fits your workflow, ensure the two env vars (`CONFIG_PATH`, `LIBRECHAT_TAG`) and an AI key are present, and LibreChat / GovGPT is ready to chat and embed documents.

+Probably running at http://localhost:3080 if you did not change the config.

+The Admin panel is reachable from the account settings in the bottom left of the main application.

 ## 2  Dev mode (code on host, services in Docker)